barryanders/mac-primer/README.md

 # Mac Prime

-I use **Mac Prime** to tailor my Mac.
+I use **Mac Prime** to automatically set up my Mac.
 Feel free to use this as a base for your own setup.

 ## Overview